visnuu/Etherium/README.md

-# Ethereum-Beg
-This is my first simple solidity program which consists of a contract and two functions to mint and burn tokens.

-# Deatils
+HelloWorld Solidity Program
+This Solidity program is a simple "Hello World" program that demonstrates the basic syntax and functionality of the Solidity programming language.
+The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how it works.

+Description
-This program is written in solidity, a programming language used for developing smart contracts on Ethereum blockchain.
+This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
+The contract has a single function that returns the string "Hello World!".
+This program serves as a simple and straightforward introduction to Solidity programming and can be used as a stepping stone for more complex projects in the future.
-This program mainly focuses showcasing simple managing of tokens with two primary functions:-
-     * nwmint: used for minting new tokens and assigning them to specified addresses
-     * nwburn: used for burning tokens from a specified addresses if the address holds enough tokens

-# Execution
-To run this program, we used Remix, an online IDE. we create a new file and name it however we want and save it with .sol extension. copy paste the code from Eth-Beg file and click on compile from compiler tab go to deploy and deploy the contract and you will find the functions and values there as you have set it copy the address from any of the already given addresses from remix to use and assign some value to balance mint some tokens using the address after you minted the tokens now your burn them go to burn and use the same address as from mint and choose how much token to burn *note: you can not burn more tokens than what you have in your balance
+Getting Started
+Executing Program
+To run this program, you can use Remix, an online Solidity IDE.
+Follow these steps:

+Go to the Remix website.

+Create a new file by clicking on the "+" icon in the left-hand sidebar.

+Save the file with a .sol extension (e.g., HelloWorld.sol).

+Copy and paste the following code into the file:

+solidity
+Copy code
+pragma solidity ^0.8.4;

+contract HelloWorld {
+    function sayHello() public pure returns (string memory) {
+        return "Hello World!";
+    }
+}
+Compile the code:

+Click on the "Solidity Compiler" tab in the left-hand sidebar.
+Ensure the "Compiler" option is set to "0.8.4" (or another compatible version).
+Click on the "Compile HelloWorld.sol" button.
+Deploy the contract:

+Click on the "Deploy & Run Transactions" tab in the left-hand sidebar.
+Select the "HelloWorld" contract from the dropdown menu.
+Click on the "Deploy" button.
+Interact with the contract:

+Click on the deployed "HelloWorld" contract in the left-hand sidebar.
+Click on the "sayHello" function.
+Click on the "transact" button to execute the function and retrieve the "Hello World!" message.
+Authors
+Metacrafter Chris - @metacraftersio
+License
+This project is licensed under the MIT License - see the LICENSE.md file for details.